wieslawsoltes/Core2D/src/Avalonia.Themes.Browser/README.md

 # Avalonia.Themes.Browser

-An independent, MIT-licensed browser-style design system for native Avalonia 11.3.12.
+An independent browser-style design system for native Avalonia 11.3.12.
 This is not an official Avalonia package.
 It contains the entire Fluent template catalog and support resources from commit `37fbd9655cc581ff5b1c6b1fb1be4e3118c889d0`, with a new neutral surface system, density metrics, compact typography and button